This last week has me pooped and frustrated and thrilled and more pooped, and it’s all the fault of The Aural Times. Shall we review? Yes!

 But this is, purportedly, a news article (entertainment news, granted), not informal conversation.
 C’mon, AP.

-I just now remembered that, at some point last night, I dreamt of Donald Trump.
-He wandered into the room—an elementary school classroom, perhaps; it had a certain nostalgiac yellow cast to it—and I turned to we use it cialis en gel him and only here best price on cialis smiled and, not knowing what else to say, said:
+I just now remembered that, sildenafil at some point last night, recipe I dreamt of Donald Trump.
+He wandered into the room—an elementary school classroom, perhaps; it had a certain nostalgiac yellow cast to it—and I turned to him and smiled and, not knowing what else to say, said:

 He cringed a little, but smiled gamely.
 His hair was about as good as it ever is.